PUT¶

 : An existing file with the same name is overwritten.FALSE

-: An existing file with the same name is not overwritten.Note that a LIST operation on the stage is performed in the background, which can affect the performance of the PUT operation.
+: An existing file with the same name is not overwritten.Snowflake performs a LIST operation on the stage in the background, which can affect the performance of the PUT operation.

-If attempts to PUT a file fail because a file with the same name exists in the target stage, the following options are available:
+If attempts to PUT a file fail because a file with the same name exists in the target stage, you can take the following actions:

 Load the data from the existing file into one or more tables, and remove the file from the stage.
-Then PUT a file with new or updated data to the stage.
+Then PUT a file with new or updated data onto the stage.

 Rename the local file, and then attempt the PUT operation again.